kwalczak80/mx-monster/README.md

 ![Navbar hamburger menu on small screens](docs/images/existing_features/navbar/navbar-small-screens-hamburger-menu.JPG)

-Depending on whether the user is logged in or not, different options are available in the Main account menu.
+Depending on whether the user is logged in or not, different options are available in the My account menu.

 - For the user that is not logged in or registered, the following options are available:
   - Register - the user will be redirected to the registration page